elenderg/PAL-1000/instruções de compilação.md

 `To scan a field given a rider (type part - normal):` `If the compiler's abort flag is set, exit.`
-`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
-`If the rider's token is "another", put "other" into the field's name.` `Move the rider (compiler rules).`
+`If the rider's token is "_another", put "_other_" into the field's name.` `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Extend the field's name with the name.`